fondemen/vagrant-kubernetes/README.md

 vagrant up
 # Now you can login
 vagrant ssh
-# You are no able to play with kubectl
+# You are no able to play with kubectl, docker, helm
 kubectl get pods
 ```